Chapter 10: Deformation and Structures

 Brittle and Ductile

-The goals of this chapter are:
+The goals of this chapter are to:

-• Understand geologic structures and deformation
+• Understand geologic deformation and structures

-• Interpret both brittle and ductile structures
+• Interpret brittle and ductile structures

 • Evaluate three dimensions of deformation

-Deformation of rock layers can make interpreting the geologic history of those layers more difficult.
+The deformation of rock layers can make interpreting the geologic history of those layers more difficult.
 However, it can also tell us about the tectonic processes that may have occurred in the region.
 For these reasons, geologists must understand how deformation of rock layers occurs and how to deconstruct the often confusing structures that result from deformation.
-Then the original position of the rock layers can be determined.
+Then, the original position of the rock layers can be determined.
 Remember that these tectonic processes can occur on vastly different spatial-temporal scales and can vary based on the type and thickness of rocks that are being deformed, so no two faults or folds will be exactly alike.

-Exercise 9.1 – Observing Deformation
+Exercise 10.1 – Observing Deformation

 Your instructor has placed a block model on your table.